-Transport investments tend to be depicted as wealth producing, providing employment and improving accessibility.
-Such an assertion must however be nuanced by the type of infrastructure and the setting in which the investment takes place.
-Over this point the above example of a sidewalk repaving project (City of Claremont, California, June 2010) is illustrative of a wealth consumption investment that provides little if any real return.
+Transport investments tend to be depicted as wealth-producing, providing employment, and improving accessibility.
+Such an assertion must, however, be nuanced by the type of infrastructure and the setting in which the investment takes place.
+Over this point, the above example of a sidewalk repaving project (City of Claremont, California, June 2010) is illustrative of a wealth consumption investment that provides little if any real return.
 Its marginal utility is essentially zero, or even negative:

 - The above project does not improve in any visible way the utility of the sidewalk since the prior sidewalk did not appear to be defective in a way that would impair its use.
 The project was thus simply done in an opportunistic (American Recovery and Reinvestment Act) and discretionary manner.

 - Two wheelchair ramps were laid on each side of the disabled parking spot.
-Therefore, this projects comes at the expense of an additional parking slot, implying reduced car accessibility for local businesses, as well as a small amount of green space lost to make place for a ramp.
+Therefore, this project comes at the expense of an additional parking slot, implying reduced car accessibility for local businesses, as well as a small amount of green space lost to make place for a ramp.

 - During the construction phase, local businesses were disrupted by reduced accessibility, resulting in a loss of revenue.